Lethal Weapon (franchise): Lethal Weapon 2 (1989)

 During a car chase, Riggs and Murtaugh stumble upon a trunk full of smuggled South African Krugerrands.
 This sparks a series of attempts at their lives, forcing them to take a less dangerous case, protecting Leo Getz (Joe Pesci), a loud-mouthed whistleblower with whom they gradually bond and befriend.
 However, they realize that Getz was involved in the same South African illegal activities.
-As a result, the three men become entangled in a drug-smuggling operation involving South African diplomats in Los Angeles, using their immunity and biting wit as a shield.
+As a result, the three men become entangled in a drug-smuggling operation involving South African diplomats in Los Angeles, using their immunity as a shield.
 Riggs kills the murderer of his wife who is among the criminals.

 Lethal Weapon 3 (1992)

 As Murtaugh, who is one week from retiring, and Riggs investigate a robbery committed using a duplicate armored car, they find themselves in the middle of an Internal Affairs investigation led by Sergeant Lorna Cole (Rene Russo).
 With assistance from Leo, they learn that the subject of the investigation is a rogue cop (Stuart Wilson) who is stealing impounded weapons and selling them on the black market.
 During the investigation, Murtaugh shoots and kills a teenager who attacks him and Riggs; he turns out to be a friend of his own son.
 This prompts Murtaugh to capture the man responsible for the distribution of illegal firearms and to rethink his retirement.